ChrisWhealy/DistributedSystemNotes/Lecture 18.md

 ### Using Merkle Trees to Discover State Differences

 In order to exchange state data efficiently, Dynamo minimises the amount of network traffic by using Merkle (or Hash) Trees.
 A Merkle Tree is a (typically binary) tree in which the value of each parent node is the hash of the values of its children.
-Thus, a difference in the state of the entire key/value store can be discovered simply by two nodes comparing the hash value of the root nodes of their Merkle Trees.
+Thus, two nodes can discover a difference in the state of their entire key/value stores simply by comparing the hash value of the root nodes of their Merkle Trees.
 If these values differ, then somewhere further down the tree, a difference must exist.
 Only then do the nodes start exchanging lower level hash values until the different key/value pair is discovered.

 This solves the "*cost of data transfer*" problem.

 ![Merkle Tree 1](./img/L18%20Merkle%20Tree%201.png)

 The above diagram represents the Merkle Tree that would be created for a keystore containing four values.
-In order for two nodes to discover if their keystores are identical, all they need to do is compare their root node values of `H7`.
+In order for two nodes to discover if their keystores are identical, all they need to do is compare the hash value `H7` of their root nodes.
 If these are identical, then everything else beneath that point in the tree must also be identical.

 If two data stores do differ in only one item, then the difference can be discovered by traversing the Merkle Tree until the differing leaf node value is discovered.